Generating and sending invoices

 Automatically sending invoices

-To bulk generate invoices and collect payment using our Collect service you simply need to upload a batch file for automated invoice generation.
+To bulk generate invoices and collect payment using our Payment Link service you simply need to upload a batch file for automated invoice generation.
 You have two options when automatically sending invoices:

 Upload a batch file to the Amazon Payment Services back office and trigger the invoicing process from the back office.